 The potential for accidental or malicious errors in the communications path from the IANA Functions Operator to the Root Zone Maintainer.

-The potential for accidental outages or malicious actions related to the telecommunications infrastructure serving the IANA Function Operator and The Root Zone Maintainer.
+The potential for accidental outages or malicious actions related to the telecommunications infrastructure serving the IANA Functions Operator and The Root Zone Maintainer.
 Such outages or actions could be related to the infrastructure shared with ICANN.

 Any such decisions should be based on a cost/benefit and risk analysis factoring in the history and possibility of such problems.